YaBoiLogster/YaBoiLogster/README.md

 ### Hi there 👋
 I am a student currently enrolled in CNA's Enterprise Web Development program.

-I am proficient in Python, HTML, CSS, Javascript & PHP, as well as various frameworks.
+I'm proficient in Python, HTML, CSS, Javascript & PHP, as well as various frameworks.
+I am also working on my skills in SQL, modifying and managing databases.

 In my free time, I enjoy reading, hiking & playing videogames.
 <!--